UzairKamalYZ/my-property-agent/README.md

 3. Install the dependencies:
     ```bash
+    cd agentP
 pip install -r requirements.txt
     ```

 ### Configuration

-1. Create a `.env` file in the root of the project by copying the example file:
+1. Create a `.env` file in the `agentP` directory.
-    ```bash
-    cp .env.example .env
-    ```

 2. Modify the `.env` file to set your desired configuration:
     *   `QWEN_MODEL_NAME`: The name of the Ollama model to use (e.g., `qwen3:1.7b`).